vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-06-mongo.md

 1. The first one denotes the query (here we select a single document using its id).
 2. The second object expresses the change to apply to the selected document.
 It uses a mongo syntax.
 In our case, we update the document using the `$set` operator.

+[NOTE Replace document | In this code we update the document and replace only a set of fields.
+You can also replace the whole document using `mongo.replace(...)`.]

 I definitely recommend to have a look to the MongoDB documentation, especially: